The Role of Franchise Registration Laws by State

 There are three (3) primary franchise state registration types, which could change at any time, so please refer to each state’s current rules and regulations.
 The three primary types of franchise state registrations are as follows:

-Non-Registration States = Just Need Franchise Disclosure Document (FDD)
+Just Need Franchise Disclosure Document (FDD)

-Franchise Registration States = Require filing, fee, and approval by state
+Require filing, fee, and approval by state

-Non-Registration States:
+Non-Registration States

 The following states do not require filing or registration to enable them to sell franchises in the state.
 They only require that the franchisor follow the FTC guidelines and have an approved Franchise Disclosure Document (FDD).